 To file a Chapter 7 bankruptcy everyone must pass the Means Test.
 This test looks at your income, assets and expenses.
 For an individual to file a Chapter 7 bankruptcy, that individual can’t make more than $48,322 per year.
 The amount increases with the number of people in your household.
 This means that if you’re married and have two kids the amount goes up and corresponds with your family size.
 For a family of two the amount is $60,000 and for a family of four the amount is $77,000 per year.
 The income maximum changes from time to time.
 In the event your family income is above the means test maximum you’ll have to file a chapter 13 bankruptcy

 Your Chapter 7 bankruptcy is filed in federal bankruptcy court.
 Immediately upon filing you get the benefit of the protections that comes with filing bankruptcy.
 An automatic stay triggers and any and all collection efforts against you must stop.
 This includes law suits,

 garnishments and other collection efforts.
 Once filed the court appoints a Trustee who sets your case for a Meeting of the Creditors.

 Meeting Of The Creditors

 One of the requirements of filing a chapter 7 bankruptcy in Creek County is that you attend a meeting with the bankruptcy trustee in your case.
 Its not difficult and your bankruptcy attorney goes with you.
 All of your creditors have a right to attend the meeting but they seldom appear.
-You’ll be placed under oath and the trustee will ask you a series of questions.
+You’ll be under oath and the trustee will ask you a series of questions.
 The questions are easy and once again your bankruptcy lawyers is with you.
 An example of some questions is, do you know that you’re filling bankruptcy and is all the information in your case true and correct.
-Approximately 65 days after the meeting of creditors you will receive a discharge from the court and the case is closed.
+Approximately 65 days after the meeting of creditors you will receive a discharge from the court and the case will close.

 Bankruptcy Lawyer Near You